microsoft/Broadcast-Development-Kit-Web-UI/docs/how-to-run-the-solution-in-azure/README.md

-# [WIP] How to run the solution in Azure
+# How to run the solution in Azure

->**This is a draft and its format and content may change in future updates.**

-> todo
-> change app registration of management api link x2 times in app registration
-> change app service link to docs in cors section

 ## Getting Started
 The objective of this document is to explain the necessary steps to configure and run the Web Portal solution in Azure.
 This includes: